Building Serverless APIs with AWS Lambda and API Gateway

 };

-Serverless APIs with Lambda and API Gateway provide:
+Serverless APIs with Lambda and API Gateway deliver what they promise: